Slavery in France: Modern day

-Even when slavery has been prohibited for more than one century, many criminal organizations continue to practice human trafficking and the slave trade.
+Even though slavery has been prohibited for more than one century, many criminal organizations continue to practice human trafficking and the slave trade.
 For this reason, on 25 July 2013, France recognized modern-day slavery as a crime punishable by up to 30 years in jail.

 Memorial Associations

+See French public institution Fondation pour la mémoire de l'esclavage in French (originally founded on 5 janvier 2004 under the name Comité national pour la mémoire et l'histoire de l'esclavage i.e National Committee for the Memory and the History of slavery).